 We know that acetylcholine is critical for both arousal and cognition.
 For example, Carbachol (muscarinic Ach agonist) injected directly into the medial pontine reticular formation can cause a REM like sleep (EEG appearance is similar to the awake state) but also can reverse halothane anesthesia which shares a similar EEG pattern to Non REM sleep.
 Additionally, it is known that cortical acetylcholine release is increased during both REM sleep (EEG appearance same as awake state) and in the awake state.
 Conversely, Acetylcholine release is decreased during both anesthesia and during non REM sleep.
 This concept is important to understand as we next look at the various anesthetics and how they are known to effect either directly or indirectly acetylcholine neurotransmission.

 Both opioids and ketamine have been shown in animal models to affect acetylcholine neurotransmission; i.e. they can result in decreased acetylcholine release resulting in decreased arousal.
 Likewise, the volatile anesthetics can result in decreased acetylcholine release when placed directly in the pontine reticular formation (important in modulating arousal and sleep).
 These studies are inline with the clinical work sited above wherein physostigmine (increases acetylcholine) can reverse at least partially anesthesia by propofol and inhalational agents.
-Acetylcholine is no the only neurotransmitter that plays a role in arousal and sleep states.
+Acetylcholine is not the only neurotransmitter that plays a role in arousal and sleep states.
 When ATP is cleaved for metabolic activity in the brain, adenosine is a byproduct.
 This neurotransmitter has been shown to increase the drive for sleep as its levels increase in the brain.
 Furthermore, adenosine receptor type 1 agonists when applied to the arousal/sleep center of the brain, the pontine reticular formation will delay recovery from halothane anesthesia.
 A1 receptors are also thought to play a role in isoflurane anesthesia and this all combined helps explain why caffeine is utilized to avoid or delay sleep since it works as an adenosine antagonist.

 GABA plays a complicated role in human sleep/wake cycles.
-GABAergic neurotransmission in several different key nuclei (basal forebrain, preoptic nucleus of the hypothalamus, locus coeruleus and dorsal raphe nucleus) acts modulate arousal and sleep.
+GABAergic neurotransmission in several different key nuclei (basal forebrain, preoptic nucleus of the hypothalamus, locus coeruleus and dorsal raphe nucleus) acts to modulate arousal and sleep.
 It is believed that it can do so by inhibiting acetylcholine release from key neurons.
 Many anesthetics are believed to act directly on the GABAa receptor, and in this way alone, are capable of modulating acetylcholine levels in the key sleep/arousal centers as well as in the cerebral cortex generally where muscarinic receptors are known to modulate arousal.

 As mentioned above, the raphe nucleus (both midline and dorsal) and locus coeruleus play a role in sleep/wake cycles in humans.
-In particular, these nuclei discharge maximally during the awake state, and progressive decrease their discharge during non REM and REM sleep respectively.
+In particular, these nuclei discharge maximally during the awake state, and progressively decrease their discharge during non REM and REM sleep respectively.
 In addition, serotonin is known to aid in arousal (via the midline raphe nucleus), histamine aids in arousal via the posterior hypothalamus, Norepinephrine aids in arousal from the locus coeruleus, and dopamine has varying affects on the sleep wake cycle that are complicated and not fully eludcidated.
 Recent research has shown a role for hypocretin I and II (also known as orexin A and B) in arousal.
 Located in the hypothalamus with connections to important areas controlling arousal, these brain peptides are believed to play a role in narcolepsy, or rapid onset of REM sleep.
 Therefore, emergence from anesthesia involves a host of different neurotransmitters interacting in a complex manner in a variety of different brain nuclei.
 This complex interaction depends upon a careful balance of inhibition and stimulation and consequently, patients who do not emerge in an expected manner may have an increase or decrease of one or more of these systems.
 Fortunately, it appears that in most cases, increasing cholinergic neurtransmission (via physostigmine) can attenuate or even reverse delayed emergence when caused by unbalanced neurotransmission.

 Physostigmine is often given in a dose of 30 mcg/kg and often with glycopyrrolate to offset peripheral actions of acetylcholine (bradycardia, ileus, urinary retention).
 Physostigmine is often associated with nausea and in some cases has been associated with ventricular arrythmias, atrial fibrillation and hypertension.
 Therefore, patients who receive physostigmine should have heart monitoring.
 The clinical duration is 35 to 45 minutes.
 In many cases, patients become reobtunded.
 Multiple dosages are often required.